What Saudi's royal reshuffle means for world

 This is a conflict that Mohammed bin Salman has played a large part in -- assisting the Yemeni forces in fighting off Iranian-backed Houthi rebels.
 In some respects, it is his war and he has to see it through.

-But this is more than about saving face; Saudi stability is linked to Yemeni stability and for that reason, the kingdom needs to continue supporting Yemen.
+But this is more than about saving face; Saudi stability is linked to Yemeni stability and, for that reason, the kingdom needs to continue supporting Yemen.

 The brutal reality is that the conflict in Yemen is an Iran-Saudi proxy war, and the new crown prince one of its architects.
 It is not going to be solved through diplomacy any time soon.